YSW0630/Rectangles-Colliding-Sample/README.md

 ### Installation
 + **GNU/Linux**

-  Make sure your system has `make` installed, then clone this repository, navigate into it, and run:
+  Make sure your system has `libsfml-dev` (aka.
+SFML) and `make` installed, then clone this repository, navigate into it, and run:
   ```bash
   $ make && ./app
   ```